How does Help to Buy work?

-In May 2015, Chancellor George Osborne announced the "extension of Right to Buy" in England to include up to 1.3 million housing association tenants.
+But in May 2015, Chancellor George Osborne announced the "extension of Right to Buy" in England to include up to 1.3 million housing association tenants.

-It's thought that around 1.3m housing association tenants will be eligible to buy their home at a discounted price - provided that they have been there for at least three years.
+Housing association tenants are eligible to buy their homes at a discounted price - provided that they have been there for at least three years.

-Discounts can be as much as 70% or as little as 35%, but the monetary value of any saving will be limited to a maximum of £77,900 outside London, and £103,900 in the capital.
+Discounts can be as much as 70% or as little as 35%, but the monetary value of any saving is limited to a maximum of £78,600 outside of London, and £104,900 in the capital.

 Only in England

-In England, however, Right To Buy forms part of the Government's Housing Bill, which also requires Local Authorities to sell off their most expensive council houses when they become empty - further decreasing available public sector housing stock.
+In England, Right to Buy forms part of the Government's Housing Bill, which requires local authorities to sell off their most expensive council houses when they become empty - further decreasing available public sector housing stock.

-Under the terms of the Bill, these are supposed to be replaced by new build homes on a one-for-one basis, using money from the sales.
+Under the terms of the Bill these houses are supposed to be replaced by new build homes on a one-for-one basis, using money from the sales.

-In July 2015, figures from the Office of National Statistics (ONS) showed that at 0.8%, growth in private building work was the slowest since March 2013.
+In July 2015, figures from the Office of National Statistics (ONS) showed that growth in private building work stood at 0.8%, which was the slowest growth since March 2013.